 Written Exam | Tests knowledge of fire science, emergency medical procedures, and math skills. |

-Physical Fitness Assessment | Evaluates strength, endurance, and agility to meet the physical demands of firefighting. |
+Physical Fitness Assessment | Evaluates strength, endurance, and agility to ensure candidates can handle firefighting demands. |

-Interviews | Assess problem-solving abilities, communication skills, and suitability for the job. |
+Interviews | Assesses problem-solving abilities, communication skills, and suitability for the job. |

-Background Checks | Examine criminal history, driving record, and other personal information to ensure the candidate meets high standards. |
+Background Checks | Examines criminal history, driving records, and personal information to ensure high standards. |

 “The firefighter recruitment process is designed to identify individuals who possess the physical, mental, and emotional qualities necessary to serve their communities with distinction.”